Winter Activity Guide to the Best of Lake Louise, Banff National Park

 Going the other direction from Lake Louise, I recommend driving the scenic Icefields Parkway, one of the most beautiful highways in Canada.
 The Parkway heads towards the Columbia Icefields and Jasper National Park (great for snowshoeing).

-For more information on touring Banff National Park or the Icefields Parkway, stop in at the Lake Louise Visitor Centre for maps, detailed brochures, and suggestions for where to safely hike in winter without avalanche danger.
+For more information on touring Banff National Park or the Icefields Parkway, stop at the Lake Louise Visitor Centre for maps, detailed brochures, and suggestions for where to safely hike in winter without avalanche danger.

 Read More: